 If you are the owner of a condo unit, you do not have a typical landlord/tenant relationship with the board as you would in a coop apartment.
 Therefore, abatement may not be the correct term to use.
 If you want the situation corrected, you will need to have the formation documents carefully...Read more »

 Assuming you don't violate any Intellectual Property rights if others have copyrighted this phrase, and assuming you don't falsely advertise your services and note clearly in contracts and on your website that this slogan is not a literal promise, it might be a useful slogan.
-More details are...Read more »
+More details...Read more »

 If you are asking how to allow use of a one-family house as a two family, you would have to amend the certificate of occupancy.
 This is sometimes but not always able to be done and may involve the services of an architect, expeditor or other other professional as well as an attorney.

 Depending upon the specifics of your situation and how the repairs impact your tenancy, you may be entitled to a rent abatement or possibly recision of your lease.
 However, don't expect the landlord to be happy about it or easy to deal with.
-You may do better retaining an attorney to negotiate a...Read more »
+You may do better retaining an attorney to...Read more »

 Approximately 6 years ago I had a patio installed that was built on a tilt towards my stoop.
 The board approved the patio being built (although neither I nor the board knew about the angle.).
 However the board claims that my patio causes water to pool on the stoop which is false because water...
 Read more »

 Some company didn't get the money from my Insurance company for their work on my house for only the "emergency" matters.
 But their invoice in very high over $169,000 for removing debris caused by fire and boarding up openings.
-So my insurance company hired a 3rd party to review the invoice to see...
+So my insurance company hired a 3rd party to review the...
 Read more »

 You need to retain a NY litigation attorney to resolve this matter.
 This type of case is best handled in State Court, although technically you might be able to bring an action in Federal Court in NJ, that would be much more expensive.